moharm/JWT_Spring_Security/README.md

-# JWT_Spring_Security
+# JWT with SpringBoot 3 + Spring Security 6
-this repository descripe how to impliment a JWT Sercurity to your Spring boot project.
+this repository describes how to implement a JWT security to your Spring boot project.